Originally published 4/29/17.

 Thoughts from Stu’s notepad

-- One solution to the comfort issue is to purchase separate ear-pads.
-The Ear zonk L-Cushion donut pads were a big hit among-st reviewers, and did improve comfort levels significantly.
+One solution to the comfort issue is to purchase separate ear pads.
+The Ear zonk L-Cushion donut pads were a big hit with reviewers and did improve comfort levels significantly.

-Well my friend, that’s about it for today!!
-I hope you got something out of this Grado SR125e review, and now have a better idea of the overall picture of these headphones.
+Well that’s about it for today my friend!
+I hope you got something out of this Grado SR125e review and came away with some valuable insight.

-Are you convinced that the Grado’s are worth it?
+Are you convinced that the Grado headphones are worth it?
+Why or why not?
 Let me know!

 All the best and God bless,